DrSquidX/Ethical-Hacking-Scripts/README.md

 I recently reformatted my scripts into folders.
 The repository is a lot more organised now.
 I added a few more scripts as well, which include Malware and Vulnerable scripts made for pen-testing.

 # Other Info
 Do not copy these scripts and say they are yours.
 I am not ok with that.
 If you plan to modify these scripts, please credit me as I would appreciate that.

+Another thing is that My Vulnmerable server scripts were intended to be horrible and very weak against attacks(so please don't bully me about the vulnerability of these web servers).

 A quick note that SquidNet is my most powerful script(It does not reflect on my socket programming skills, as DatCord does).
 I may make a separate repository for it as it uses client scripts for bot connections, admin connections, as well as the server itself.